Lanihau: Family

 Lanihau was the daughter of Pius F. Koakanu (sometimes known as John F. Koakanu), an aliʻi (high chief) from the island of Kauai, and his wife Peke.
-Her father Koakanu served as a member of the House of Representative for Kauai in the Legislature of the Kingdom of Hawaii from 1868 to 1874 and later as Kahu or Keeper of the Royal Mausoleum of Hawaii at Mauna ʻAla until his death in 1885.
+Her father Koakanu served as a member of the House of Representative for Kauai in the Legislature of the Hawaiian Kingdom from 1868 to 1874 and later as Kahu or Keeper of the Royal Mausoleum of Hawaii at Mauna ʻAla until his death in 1885.

 Through her father, she was a granddaughter of the influential High Chiefess Kuini Liliha, who served as Governor of Oahu from 1829 to 1831.
-Liliha was descended from the ancient kings of Hawaii Island and the Moi of Maui and was the hānai daughter of Hoapili, a confidante of King Kamehameha I. Two of her aunts Jane Loeau and Abigail Maheha studied at the Chiefs' Children's School, also known as the Royal School, a select school for the royal children of the highest rank who were chosen by Kamehameha III to be eligible for the throne of the Kingdom of Hawaii.
+Liliha was descended from the ancient kings of Hawaii Island and the Moi of Maui and was the hānai daughter of Hoapili, a confidante of King Kamehameha I. Two of her aunts Jane Loeau and Abigail Maheha studied at the Chiefs' Children's School, also known as the Royal School, a select school for the royal children of the highest rank who were chosen by Kamehameha III to be eligible for the throne of the Hawaiian Kingdom.
 Another of her aunt Kiliwehi served as lady-in-waiting to Queen Emma of Hawaii, the wife of Kamehameha IV.

 Lanihau married a man named Opeka.
 His name is sometimes given as J. Opeka or Benjamin Opeka.
 They had a number of children although they are not all known by names.
 Two known daughters: Hannah Kailinaoa Opeka (1876–1914) and Mary Kiliwehi Opeka (1877–1909) attended the Kawaiahaʻo Seminary for Girls (precursor of the Mid-Pacific Institute).

-Career
+The United States Census give some more details about her family.
+In the 1900 census, Lanihau is recorded as the head of her household and listed as being married for 31 years which would place her marriage around 1869.
+It also listed her as having 16 children with 12 children living at the time.
+In the 1910 census, Lanihau is listed as widowed and living as a lodger in the household of her son-in-law George Kaupiko.